yavah/yavah.github.io/_posts/2018-10-11-Automating-consumption-of-SDMX-using-Python.md

 <!--more-->

 The first step is to import the necessary modules to create the function sdmx.
-The main module used in this exercise is ![Link] ("https://pandasdmx.readthedocs.io/en/latest/" "pandasSDMX"), the rest are basic python modules.
+The main module used in this exercise is [pandasSDMX] (https://pandasdmx.readthedocs.io/en/latest/), the rest are basic python modules.

 ```python
 from pandasdmx import Request